05st/fino/README.md

 - typeclasses
 - user-defined operators

-only type inference and user-defined operators are implemented at the moment ideally we would have equirecursive structural types instead of isorecursive nominal types but i don't know how to implement those (yet)
+ideally we would have equirecursive structural types instead but i don't know how to implement those (yet)